roboflow/inference/docs/workflows/custom_python_code_blocks.md

 !!!
 Warning

-    Dynamic blocks only work in your local deployment of `inference` and is not supported at Roboflow hosted platform.
+    Dynamic blocks only work in your local deployment of `inference` and are not supported on the Roboflow hosted platform.

     If you wish to disable the functionality, `export ALLOW_CUSTOM_PYTHON_EXECUTION_IN_WORKFLOWS=False`